shopware/shopware/src/Docs/Resources/platform-updates/2019-08-20-breaking-change-route-scopes-added.md

 * administration - *AdministrationRouteScope* - Scope for Administration-Routes.
 Only allowed when basePath begins with "/admin".
 * storeront - *StorefrontRouteScope* - Scope for Storefront-Routes.
 Only allowed when request is a qualified SalesChannelRequest.

-When multiple scopes are defined for one Route, it is an OR conjunction - if one RouteScoep matches the request, the Route will be allowed to process.
+When multiple scopes are defined for one Route, it is an OR conjunction - if one RouteScope matches the request, the Route will be allowed to process.

 The RouteScopeInterface defines the public methods
 * *isAllowedPath(string $path):bool* to determine if a given route path is allowed.